markblokpoel/mathlib/index.markdown

 in the open education book [Theoretical modeling for cognitive science and psychology by Blokpoel and van Rooij (2021)<img style="height: 1rem;" src="{{site.baseurl}}/assets/open-in-new-black.png" />](https://computationalcognitivescience.github.io/lovelace/).

-The goal of this project is to facilitate users to write Scala code that is:
+The goal of this library is to facilitate users to implement simulations of their formal theories. ```mathlib``` and Scala code is:

 * 👓 easy to **read**, because ```mathlib``` syntax closely resembles mathematical notation
 * ✅ easy to **verify**, by proving that the code exactly implements the theoretical model (or not)